jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 ## Breeding bots

 We can now mint ReplBots with random characteristics, which fulfills the specification we laid out at the start of this tutorial.
-But with a bit of additional code, we can introduce a second way to create ReplBots: breeding.
+But with a bit of additional code, we can introduce a second way to create ReplBots, breeding.

 For our `breed` function, we'll accept two separate ReplBots owned by the caller and create a new one with the following characteristics: